-ECON 2010 3 credits

-Principles of Economics-Microeconomics
+ECON 2010 3 credits Principles of Economics-Microeconomics

 This course focuses on the individual parts of our economic system including supply and demand, types of economic systems, production and costs, and analysis of other microeconomic problems.
-(Meets MnTC goal area 5).

-ECON 2020 3 credits

-Principles of Economics-Macroeconomics
+ECON 2020 3 credits Principles of Economics-Macroeconomics

 This course focuses on the economy as a whole including supply and demand, national income analysis, inflation, unemployment, fiscal policy and analysis of other macroeconomic problems.
-(Meets MnTC goal areas 5 and 8).